rodrigo-avelino/codecademy-portifolios-fullstackp-path/readme.md

-#Codecademy Full-stack path portifolio projects
+Codecademy Full-stack path portifolio projects
+==
-this directory have the intention to dispplay all my ppoprtifolios projects from codecademy`s full-stack path course
+this directory have the intention to dispplay all my poprtifolios projects from codecademy`s full-stack path course.
-##projects:
+projects:
 *Mixed Messages